node-tastypie/tastypie/docs/tutorials/resources/routes.md

 #### Define A Route

 For this example we are going to add a sub resource onto the detail endpoint ( `/api/v1/simple/{id}/foobar` ).
 Resources have two instance methods that are used to create route definitions, [base\_urls](https://github.com/esatterwhite/node-tastypie/blob/v0.4.4/lib/resource/index.js#L242) and [prepend\_urls](https://github.com/esatterwhite/node-tastypie/blob/v0.4.4/lib/resource/index.js#L715). `base_urls` is the method that defines the `list`, `detail` and `schema` routes.
 You don't really need to worry about this one unless you want to remove something. `prepend_url` returns an array of objects that gets added on to the base urls.
 By default it returns an empty array, so we just need to fill it in.
-Each definition in the array needs to have a `name`, `route` and `handler` property
+Each definition in the array needs to have a `name`, `route` and `handler` property.
 <table class="striped hoverable">
   <thead>
      <th>property</th><th>usage</th>